StudioCompanion/climate-agency/README.md

 Here you can see all components in isolation.

-## Delpoying / Publishing
+## Delpoying / Publishing ✈️

-to be updated soon
+There's an automatic pipeline from pushing to main to the vercel deployment.

 ## Versioning 📦